AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and all move at once, sometimes brutally colliding by accident.

 Monsters are depicted on the map with letters.
-Upper case letters are unique monsters, often guardians of dungeon levels, and lower case letters are the rest.
+Upper case letters are unique monsters, often guardians of special floors, and lower case letters are the rest.
 If there are humans from outside our team, they are marked with `@` and `1` through `9`, in other colours than white.